 Intelligent creatures such as a dragon or a pegasus will always act independently.
 They have free will and the intelligence to make their own decisions.
 That being said, you may be able to influence their decisions depending on your bond with the creature and other factors.

 You being mounted on them makes no difference to their free will in mounted combat.
 They will always make their own decisions.

 Unintelligent mounts can be allowed to act independently.
 Whether that’s a good idea or not is up to you.
 Creatures that have been dismounted will always act independently unless there is another way to control them.

 Being dismounted and knocked prone is already a reason to be careful when engaging in mounted combat.
 Tack opportunity attacks onto the list of “additional dangers of mounted combat”.

 If your mount provokes an opportunity attack the creature can target either the mount or you.
 This is a lose-lose situation.
 First of all, mounts aren’t cheap, losing one is bad for your wallet.
-Secondly, if your mount is slain you are effectively slower in combat and afterwards if you’re traveling to a destination.
+Secondly, if your mount is slain you are effectively slower in combat and afterward if you’re traveling to a destination.

 Mounts are also larger creatures than you.
 It’s much easier for them to provoke opportunity attacks compared to a medium creature because of their size.

 That being said, mounts are able to take the Disengage action at no cost to you.
 This is a pretty big benefit and should mean that you won’t experience too many opportunity attacks if you’re a careful rider!